Two-Year MS in Medical Education Curriculum

-The Masters in Medical Education program is offered in 6 trimesters over 2 academic years!
+The Masters in Medical Education program is offered in six trimesters over two academic years!
 Coursework consists of 32 credit hours delivered in 12 courses.
 Students may choose to have a spring or summer start.
 The program’s curriculum consists of three major components:

 A. Core Foundations in Medical Education I-IV

 Provides pragmatic knowledge and theory in the principles of medical education, educational psychology, teaching in the clinical environment, administrative skills, and educational leadership.